 The figure below shows the typical geometry of a Pelton type turbine.

 The turbine will consist of buckets mounted on a flange.
 The buckets will be fastened on the flange with a pin.
-The flange will be mounted on a wheel necessitate the transfer of energy from water to the shaft horsepower.
+The flange will be mounted on a wheel necessitating the transfer of energy from water to the shaft horsepower.

 Water emanating from a nozzle will be used to drive the runner, and the energy extracted from the water will be converted into mechanical energy.
 The shaft power will be used to drive an alternator to produce electricity.